anoma/nspec/docs/arch/node/net/pub_sub_topic_messages.juvix.md

 # Pub/Sub Topic Messages

-These are the messages that the PubSubTopic engine can receive/respond to.
+These are the messages that the *Pub/Sub Topic* engine can receive/respond to.

 ## Message interface